Prostate Problems Erectile Disfunction

 - Double-void technique (urinate twice, 30 seconds apart)

-- Avoid drinking fluids 2-3 hours before bed
+- Avoid drinking large amounts of fluids 2-3 hours before bed

 - Take warm baths to relax pelvic muscles